RPG Reference Home . What's New . Contact Us

 Verbosh

 Back cover art of wizard deflecting arrows with a Shield spell by Kevin Siembieda of Palladium fame.
+Later(?) printings do not have this art on the reverse.

 "Nestled along the banks of the river known as "The Great Source", stands the mighty fortress City of Verbosh.
 Built ages ago by the great "Lord Verbosh I", who founded the great and noble, royal line of Verbosh.
 A line of great kings which lasted until the birth of Verbosh II, whose first great act was to lead his proud legion into "The Battle of Dead-end Canyon"; where they were overwhelmed by a host of Kobolds fully half their number.
 From there on, the line of Verbosh went steadily down hill.
 Verbosh XXI managed to lose the family castle and holdings in a game of dice.
 This proved to be the high point of Verboshian history.